algoneer/algoneer-app/README.md

     npm install

+## Dependency Handling

+This project depends on the 7scientists UI toolkit as well as the Worf UI toolkit, which are both included as submodules.
+We require these two modules via NPM, which ensures that their dependencies are install recursively.

 ## Checkout out submodules (7s-ui)

 This project relies on our generic UI components library `7s-ui`, which is included